 Day 4-5 Torres del Paine National Park (2B,1L,1D)

 The granite Towers of Paine make a sudden and dramatic appearance on the horizon in the midst of a flat, dry, wind-swept plain.
 Despite the almost constant summer winds, this is some of the finest trekking country in Chile.
 Endowed with severe mountains, sparkling lakes, waterfalls and glaciers, as well as herds of guanacos, majestic condors, flocks of pink flamingos and large Patagonian hares, the park's international attraction is immediately evident.
 Words cannot describe the majesty and beauty of this National Park in Chilean Patagonia.
 Few people have the opportunity to see this area and those who do will find it difficult to forget its vivid colours and tranquility.
 One of the many thriving legends concerns the origin of the park's name.
 Locals insist that ìpaineî is derived from the Tehuelche Indian word for the colour blue, while others say it is the name of an original Welsh settler to the area.
 Once a large sheep estancia, the park was established in 1959 as the Parque Nacional Lago Grey.
 Prior to this, baqueanos (cowboys) grazed their flocks here and fires occasionally burnt out of control.
 The devastation wrought near Lago Grey remains visible to this day, with large areas of burnt forest and charred logs.
 More land was added to the park in 1962 and the name was changed to its present one.
 The Torre (Tower) Sur rises 2900m (9512 ft) above sea level, the Torre Central is 2850m (9348 ft) high and the Torre Norte measures 2600m (8528 ft).
 The Cuernos (Horns) del Paine, massive blocks of various rock layers and visible from great distances, are as spectacular as the towers themselves.
 Encompassing a narrow strip of land between the Pacific Ocean and the high peaks of the Andes, approximately 180 km (112 miles) wide, but with a coastline stretching over 4300 km (14104 ft), Chile’s “geografia loca” (as termed by Benjamin Subercasseaux) includes the driest desert, the Atacama in the north, the agriculturally-rich Central Valley, snow-covered volcanoes, forests and tranquil lakes of the near south, and the wild and windswept glaciers and fjords of the far south.
 Discover magnificent trekking country within this last region, where guanacos, ñandues (rheas), condors, pink flamingos and magellanic penguins abound.
 The region also boasts some of the world's finest salmon and trout fishing, and the cuisine at times rivals the natural setting.
 A gold mine of undiscovered destinations and surprises, this country and its friendly and hospitable people will no doubt make a mark on your memories and leave you with a smile.
-Day 5, enjoy a full day hiking excursion in the National Park with an expert mountain guide.
-Trekking and hiking today is of a moderate level - should you choose not to hike you can relax and explore on your own at the lodge.
+Day 5, enjoy a full day excursion in the National Park with an expert guide.
+You will explore the park and do some short walks

 Day 6 Punta Arenas / Patagonia Expedition Cruise (1B,1D)